What are the Golden Rules?

 They can also help children and young people learn about their participation rights under Article 12 of the UN Convention on the Rights of the Child.

-Using the Golden Rules
+Download the 7 Golden Rules